 Real-World Example Scenarios

-• The LLM is manipulated to interact with an API in a way that bypasses security controls, leading to unauthorized data access.
+The LLM is manipulated to interact with an API in a way that bypasses security controls, resulting in unauthorised data access.

 Impact on Web Applications

-These attacks can lead to data breaches, unauthorized transactions, and exploitation of other vulnerabilities within the web application’s infrastructure.
+These attacks can lead to data breaches, unauthorised transactions, and exploitation of other vulnerabilities within the web application’s infrastructure.

 3. Indirect Prompt Injection